 Step 4 – Just before your first meal

 I can say this 1000 times and still not get bored of it: Take a spoon of Cod liver oil to break your fast.
-I know that I recommended MCT oil in one of my previous articles, but I must say that I discovered much more benefits of unprocessed Cod Liver Oil in my personal fasting-feasting transition.
+I know that I recommended MCT oil in one of my previous articles, but I must say that I discovered much more benefits of unprocessed Cod Liver Oil in my fasting-feasting transition.

 Cod Liver Oil will protect you from all sorts of inflammations and infections.
 It will provide you with a good amount of vitamin A and D. Also, it has been recorded that it can prevent depression.
 This is something we all need after the holidays.
-In fact, we need it throughout the year!
+We need it throughout the year!
 Finish each of your meals with a fat-bomb or two.
 This will help your body realize that its fuel is fat – not sugar.

 Happy return to Ketosis!